KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

    - **Start a fresh new session**: place a screenshot object and host it to start a new session and overwrite the previous one;
    - **Retrieve the previous session**: resolve the previously hosted anchors to retrieve the previous session and update it.

-<br/>**NOTE**:<br/> all the pictures are saved in a predefined path in the device (android/data/com.WreckerCompany.ARHolograms/files/SavedImage/).
-The images are named as follow Image-nr where nr is an integer index (the path is reacheable from the File Manager folder in the home screen).
+<br/>**NOTE**:<br/> All the pictures are saved in a predefined path in the device (android/data/com.WreckerCompany.ARHolograms/files/SavedImage/).
+The images are named as "Image-nr" where nr is an integer index (the path is reacheable from the File Manager folder in the home screen).
 Along with the pictures there is in the same folder a txt file where the informations about the position and rotation of the camera are written.
 These infos are saved with the following format: <br/><br/>
 **Image-nr<br/><br/>
 coordinate x: position.x<br/> coordinate y: position.y<br/> coordinate z: position.z<br/>
 quaternion rotation: (a,b,c,d)<br/><br/>**